Thomas Lansing Masson

 Thomas Lansing Masson (1866–1934) was an American anthropologist, editor and author.

 Biography

 He was born at Essex, Connecticut, and educated in the public schools of New Haven.
 He became literary editor of Life in 1893 and a regular contributor of humorous articles to various magazines.
-As an editor, he was responsible for Humorous Masterpieces of American Literature (1904); The Humor of Love in Verse and Prose (1906); The Best Stories in the World (1914).
+As an editor, he was responsible for the poems listed: Humorous Masterpieces of American Literature (1904); The Humor of Love in Verse and Prose (1906); The Best Stories in the World (1914).